-The University adheres to an ongoing process for revising, approving, and ensuring curricula effectiveness in all academic programs to monitor, assess and improve the student learning and the program while ensuring the alignment with the Program Mission and Institutional Mission.
-The process of curricula reviews and approval involves formal and informal inputs and recommendations provided by faculty members, students and external stakeholders.
+The University is committed to a continuous process of revising, approving, and enhancing curricula effectiveness across all academic programs.
+This process aims to monitor, assess, and improve student learning outcomes and program quality while ensuring alignment with both the Program Mission and Institutional Mission.
+Curricular review and approval involve soliciting formal and informal feedback from faculty members, students, and external stakeholders, thereby fostering a collaborative approach to curriculum development and improvement.